 Physical consequences might include various disabilities depending on the location and severity of the injuries.
 Very severe facial injuries can form keloid scars and scar contractures as they heal.
 Even if the pain of the primary injury diminishes, these types of scar formations can cause loss of function.
 Depending on which part of the face sustained the injuries, you could have lost the ability to move your eyes or mouth partially or completely.
 You might also have experienced a partial or total loss of vision or hearing, or lose the ability to move your mouth to speak or eat.

-Psychological consequences can range from loss of self-confidence and low self-esteem to severe social anxiety and depression, among other disorders.
+Psychological consequences from permanent scarring can range from loss of self-confidence and low self-esteem to severe social anxiety and depression, among other disorders.

 When you file a facial scar compensation claim, personal injury law takes notice of both physical and psychological consequences and awards compensation based on both of these factors.